rossetti/KSLBook/docs/07-Chapter7.md

 ### Computer Test and Repair Shop Example

+This section presents a common modeling situation in which entities follow a processing plan until they are completed.
+The KSL makes this type of modeling easy because it can leverage the full functionality of the Kotlin language.

+***
+::: {.example #exTestAndRepair name="Computer Test and Repair Shop"}
 Consider a test and repair shop for computer parts (e.g. circuit boards, hard drives, etc.) The system consists of an initial diagnostic station through which all newly arriving parts must be processed.
 Currently,